Uyen-nt-Le/Quizlet2Anki/README.md

      - [x] Allow HTML in fields
 13. Click **Import**.
 14. Make sure the number of cards uploaded match what you're uploading.
+     - Duplicated cards from other decks will upload/update/be ignored depending on the options you choose.
 15. Done! :>